dhpollack/dhpollack/resume_v2/content/README_with_frontmatter.md

 +++
 ## Experience

-### Machine Learning Engineer @ Solvemate GmbH
+### Senior Machine Learning Engineer @ Solvemate GmbH

 ##### Berlin - 02/2020 to Present

-I am leading the project to implement free-text input into the existing decision tree-based chatbot framework, which is the most requested feature by our customers.
-This microservice can be configured to use different methods of word vectorization and text preprocessing.
-I wrote a custom solution to benchmark the different models and preprocessors used by this microservice.
-Additionally, I have integrated this microservice into our [Kubernetes](https://kubernetes.io/) architecture.
-This microservice utilizes a modern Python stack based on [fastAPI](https://fastapi.tiangolo.com/) and [Pydantic](https://pydantic-docs.helpmanual.io/) for serving and a modern testing / linting suite (fully pytest-based testing, [isort](https://github.com/PyCQA/isort), [black](https://github.com/psf/black), flake8).
+I led the project to implement free-text input into an existing decision tree-based click-bot.
+One project I am particular proud of is a word vectorization microservice that allows for configurable pipelines of word vectorization models, preprocessing and postprocessing, and sentiment analysis.
+This included a solution to benchmark the different pipelines (model + preprocessor combinations) used by this microservice.
+I also trained custom models in multiple languages for our word vectorization.
+Currently, I am tasked with troubleshooting and maintaining of our kubernetes-based architechture and develop a custom python-based cli-tool to automate tasks used by the entire engineering team.
+My latest project is adding a voice channel to our bots so our product can be accesssed via a telephone or another voice-based channel.

+From a software engineering / dev-ops perspective, I introduced a modern Python stack based on [fastAPI](https://fastapi.tiangolo.com/) and [Pydantic](https://pydantic-docs.helpmanual.io/), full pytest-based testing, and automatic linting/formatting via [isort](https://github.com/PyCQA/isort), [black](https://github.com/psf/black), flake8 to projects throughout the company.
+In addition to maintaining kubernetes, I also maintain our Google Cloud Platform, Jenkins instances, and various other legacy services as part of my dev-ops duties.

-Other projects that I am working on include customer feedback analysis and text anonymization.
-I wrote a highly configurable research tool based on [Hydra](https://hydra.cc), which can use word-vector- as well as transformer-based models for feedback analysis.
-For text anonymization, we are exploring the use of [Microsoft's presidio](https://github.com/microsoft/presidio) library.
-In order to apply this to our use case, I made a [large OSS-contribution](https://github.com/microsoft/presidio/pull/312) to the project to completely rewrite the python analyzer engine.
+I made a [large OSS-contribution](https://github.com/microsoft/presidio/pull/312) to the [Microsoft's presidio](https://github.com/microsoft/presidio) anonymization library to completely rewrite the python analyzer engine.
 The primary feature that I added was the ability to use multiple language models at once, which enabled multilingual capabilities to the library.
 But I also completely modernized their unit tests, optimized the code, and removed a lot of hard-coded variables.

-From a software engineering / dev-ops perspective, I have also become quite proficient with web frameworks (flask and fastAPI) and have learned to use Kubernetes with automated deployment via [Helm](https://helm.sh/).

 ### Machine Learning Engineer @ i2x GmbH